Preserving Spectral Structure and Statistics in Diffusion Models: Introduction

-Despite these advances, current research works have yet to question a fundamental design choice of diffusion models: \textbf{must images be completely destroyed into white noise?} Notably, DDPMs-based models fully diffuse images into white noise during the forward process, erasing all useful information so that data reconstruction heavily depends on the accuracy of a learned denoising function, which is approximated by a U-NET neural network.
-While research works have been done on improving the U-NET architecture~\cite{DBLP:conf/icml/NicholD21} or by implementing other architecture replacements~\cite{DBLP:conf/iccv/PeeblesX23}, these approaches are generally time- and resource-intensive with a large degree of unpredictability, since the prediction of images or noises from nearly-white noises is extremely difficult and intractable.
-This inherent limitation motivates the development of a model that preserves informative features throughout the diffusion process, enabling a tractable, high-quality data generation while reducing computational costs.
+While mathematically convenient, this framework treats all data components (pixels) as equally unimportant during the diffusing process and discards all useful information within image data, including geometric and statistical priors that uniformly appear among samples.
+Hence, data reconstruction heavily depends on the accuracy of a learned denoising function.
+While research work has been done on improving the U-Net architecture~\cite{DBLP:conf/icml/NicholD21} or by implementing other architecture replacements~\cite{DBLP:conf/iccv/PeeblesX23}, these approaches are generally time- and resource-intensive with a large degree of unpredictability, since the prediction of images or noise from nearly white noise is extremely difficult and intractable.
+This total destruction of data not only complicates image synthesis and leads to high sampling drift~\cite{DBLP:conf/nips/DarasDDD23} but also necessitates high computational costs and extensive sampling trajectories~\cite{DBLP:conf/iclr/SalimansH22} to recover a coherent image from an uninformative prior.
+This inherent limitation motivates the development of a model that preserves informative features throughout the diffusion process, enabling high-quality data generation while maintaining diversity.